Jessie Jo Dillon

-Jessie Jo Dillon (born September 11, 1987) is an American songwriter with Big Machine Records.
-She is the daughter of country musician and songwriter Dean Dillon and his ex-wife Kenni Wehrman, a Warner Bros.
+Jessie Jo Dillon (born February 11, 1989) is an American songwriter with Big Machine Music.
+She is the daughter of country musician and songwriter Dean Dillon and his ex-wife Keni Wehrman, a Warner Bros.
 Records executive.
-She has received five Grammy Award nominations and two Academy of Country Music Awards nominations.
+She has received seven Grammy Award nominations and three consecutive Academy of Country Music Awards "Songwriter of the Year awards.

 Career

-Dillon received a nomination for the Grammy Award for Songwriter of the Year, Non-Classical at the 66th Annual Grammy Awards for her work on songs by Brandy Clark, Megan Moroney, Jelly Roll, Catie Offerman, Dan + Shay, Old Dominion, Hardy, and Lori McKenna.
+Dillon received three nominations for the Grammy Award for Songwriter of the Year, Non-Classical at the 66th Annual Grammy Awards for her work on songs by Brandy Clark, Megan Moroney, Jelly Roll, Catie Offerman, Dan + Shay, Old Dominion, Hardy, and Lori McKenna.
 She received a second at the following ceremony for her work on song by Moroney, Post Malone, Morgan Wallen, Keith Urban, and Kelsea Ballerini.

 Discography

 As of October 2020, Dillon had written over 900 songs in the Broadcast Music, Inc. database.
 Most are collaborations, Her biggest hit is "10,000 Hours" (2019), which she cowrote for Dan + Shay unaware that Justin Bieber would guest on it.
 The song reached number 1 on the Billboard Country Airplay and Hot Country Songs charts, and the Canada Country chart.